 There are many different microphones that work well with Dragon NaturallySpeaking.
-The Plantronics Audio-610 headset that comes with Professional, Medical, or Legal works OK in a quiet environment if you have a good sound card on your PC.
+The USB headset that comes with Dragon NaturallySpeaking 13 Professional or Legal works OK in a quiet environment.
 But typically a better microphone results in better accuracy.

 There is no "BEST" microphone.
 Your voice, how you use the microphone, your environment, and your PC are a few of the variables that determine what is a good microphone for you.